Manila, Philippines

 Must-Try Local Dishes and Specialties

-- Adobo: A quintessential Filipino dish made with meat (commonly chicken or pork), soy sauce, vinegar, garlic, and spices.
+- Adobo: A quintessential Filipino dish made with meat (usually pork or chicken) marinated in vinegar, soy sauce, garlic, and spices, then braised until tender.

-- Sinigang: A sour tamarind-based soup with a variety of meats or seafood, vegetables, and a distinctive tangy flavor.
+- Sinigang: A savory and sour tamarind soup with a variety of meats or seafood, mixed with vegetables like kangkong (water spinach) and radish.

 #